 Since the Somatic Nervous System (SNS) carries messages about the body, not the organs, the message travels to the dermatome that enters and exits the spinal cord in the same place in the spine.
 The message “I'm in pain” registers in that region of the skin.
 For IBS patients, this looks like pain in the neck, shoulders, or lower back.
 Weird right?

-In case you’re wondering, this is the same reason pain is felt down the left arm during a heart attack.
+Guess what!
+You probably already know an example of referred pain > this is the same reason you feel pain down the left arm during a heart attack!
 The dermatome that serves the left arm enters and exits the CNS in the same place as the nerve that serves the heart.

 Where Can I Experience Referred Pain?